mongoosastic/mongoosastic/docs/README.md

       }
     }
   }
-},function(err, mapping){
-  // do neat things here
 });
 ```
 This feature is still a work in progress.
 As of this writing you'll have
 to manage whether or not you need to create the mapping, mongoosastic
 will make no assumptions and simply attempt to create the mapping.
 If
-the mapping already exists, an Exception detailing such will be
+the mapping already exists, an Exception detailing such will be thrown.
-populated in the `err` argument.

 ## Queries